Skip to main content

 You can adjust the frequency each of the collision groups will be checked.

-The options change depending ont he collision mode
+The options change depending on the collision mode.

 All Actors